 2. They have a simple script: When reading text in a book or brochure, readers can go back and reread sentences that are complex or don’t make sense at the first pass.
 But video is different.
 With this fast-paced medium, it’s important to be clear and succinct so your viewers don’t have to watch your video more than once – because odds are they won’t give you a second try.

 3. They let their brands shine: These videos all used bright colours, lively graphics, animated text, and other elements to add vibrancy to the viewing experience.
 Remember, informative doesn’t have to mean boring.
 Let your brand come to life in your software demo, and don’t be afraid to have a little fun.

 Now that you’ve been inspired by these 20 amazing examples, you’re probably wondering how you can get started creating your own software demo video.

-If so, check out our article, 7 Essential ingredients of an amazing software demo, or check out our app demo product page.
+If so, check out our article, 7 Essential ingredients of an amazing software demo, or check out our software video production page.

 Both pages are filled with examples and tips on how to make a software demo that captures your viewers’ attention, explains your tool and its benefits, and – most importantly – earns sales.